chrisnoonan98675/site/xl-deploy/how-to/using-xl-deploy-logging.markdown

 tags:
 - logging
 - system administration
+- script
+- security
 ---

-Out of the box, XL Deploy server writes informational, warning, and error log messages to standard output as well as `log/deployit.log` when running.
-In addition, XL Deploy writes an audit trail to the file `log/audit.log`.
-It is possible to change XL Deploys logging behavior (for instance to write log output to a file or to log output from a specific source).
-Aside from these application logs a HTTP log is written to `log/access.log`.
+By default, the XL Deploy server writes informational, warning, and error log messages to standard output and `log/deployit.log` when running.
+In addition, XL Deploy:

+* Writes an audit trail to the `log/audit.log` file
+* Writes an HTTP log to the `log/access.log` file
+* Can optionally log scripts in the `log/scripts.log` file

+You can configure XL Deploy's logging behavior; for example, you can write log output to a file or log output from a specific source).

+## Configure logging

 XL Deploy uses the [Logback](http://logback.qos.ch/) logging framework for logging.
-To change its behavior, edit the file `logback.xml` in the `conf` directory of the XL Deploy server installation directory.
+To change its behavior, edit the `conf/logback.xml` file.

+### Sample `logback.xml` file

 The following is an example `logback.xml` file: